Rokasbarasa1/STM32-Quadcopter/README.md

 Test 15
 Dialed in the altitude hold settings for PID, the quadcopter now holds altitude relatively well, but as it struggles to find a level offset it is not good to improve it more at the moment.
 The offsets still change a lot even with a low pass filter on, need to invest more in flight-controller dampening.

+Test 16
+Mounted new motors and tested them.
+Much less vibration as can be seen in the vibration profile for them.
+The quadcopter flies a bit better, but not as much change as i though it would have.
+I tried my best to balance it so it does not drift and got closer than the other motors, but did not get results that are much better.
+I am no longer even sure that this is a goal worth doing more tests for, and maybe i should just get the best stabilization i can and move on to perfecting the altitude hold and gps hold.

+I tested it again the same day.
+Managed to improve the altitude hold functionality, by raising the integral gain 12 times I sped up the time it takes for it to charge up, so it reacts faster from ground launch.
+An issue is that raising the integral gain to charge it faster makes the integral give some overshoot to the vertical velocity target, for this i raised the proportional by 0.2 and got it to control a bit.
+Further testing is needed.

+I did notice that with the new prop and motor combo the quadcopter does not have as much battery, so it means it is less efficient.
+This is expected as the propellers are smaller.
+I have also found that the new propellers are more durable than the ones i had before, maybe the decreased tip speed, material and shape of the tips plays a role in that.
+The quadcopter feels more loose with the new propellers, and that is not necessarily a good thing.

+TODO after test 16
+* !
+Tighten all the nuts on the legs
+* !
+Find out why when gps is enabled the flight controller starts having a 140ms delay in sensor readings in I2C after the thing being on for a couple of minutes.

+Test 17

+I have hit a dead end in testing.
+The drone is not supposed to handle this bad, vibration has been eliminated.
+I believe i am missing something big in regards to PID.
+I have seen others implement acro mode first and then feed that to implement angle mode.
+I am going to try to do the same as i have planned to implement acro mode anyway.

+Test 18

+I was correct in thinking something was missing.
+As soon as i started testing with pid as angle mode -> acro mode -> motors things started to work great.
+The drone now balances a lot better in angle mode and is very easy to control compared to before.
+Acro mode works ok, i can see some wobble as it wants to settle down to to a angular rate, which means there is more tunning to do.
+The next step will be to get the sd card blackbox logger working again, by fixing the hardware problem it has.
+Using the logger I will be able to see how it responds to setpoints over many different pid values for the acro mode and in that way i can figure out which one fits it best.

+TODO after test 18
+* !
+Fix the logger hardware problem.
+* !
+Add more details to the betaflight log about the settings of the quadcopter, so that it allows the data to be analyzed more.
+* !
+Make it so that when PID settings are changes, the quadcopter starts writing a new blackbox log file.
+* !
+If the quadcopter starts a new log file it has to add the ending to the old one, so that opening it is easier on the computer.
+* !
+Perform tests as in Chris Rossers's video on PID tunning.
+* !
+Fix broken legs.

 Test checklist:
 * Drone frame